pisymbol/maq/README.md

 export LANG=C.UTF-8
 ```

 maq writes entries in batches (batch size is fixed at 200 for reviews and 500 for bands).
-If for whatever reason a batch fails to process due to network timeouts or other unexpected interruptions, you can always start over at the batch number using the '--batch' option above.
+If for whatever reason a batch fails to process due to network timeouts or other unexpected interruptions, you can always start over from that batch number using the '--batch' option above.

 ## Authors